mavryk-network/mavryk-protocol/docs/shell/validation.rst

 Block
 ~~~~~

-The Tezos blockchain is a linked list of blocks (or actually, a tree when several competing branches exist).
+The Mavryk blockchain is a linked list of blocks (or actually, a tree when several competing branches exist).
 Blocks conceptually contain a header and a list of operations.
 In the implementation, the list of operations in the block is represented as the hash of the Merkle tree containing them.